What does a Conveyancer do?

 Is Your Choice Conveyancing able to complete my settlement electronically?

 YES!
-Your Choice Conveyancing is happy to confirm that we are registered with ‘Property Exchange Australia (PEXA)’ and have already started transacting settlements online.
+Your Choice Conveyancing is happy to confirm that we are registered with ‘Property Exchange Australia (PEXA)’ and have been settling electronically since June 2018.